-GONZALES?— Before Brian Tumas got into his car to head to work early Friday morning, something happened that left the 44-year-old? "beaten to death" just yards from his home in this city’s quiet and affluent Pelican Point neighborhood, his mother said.
+GONZALES — Before Brian Tumas left the house early Friday morning, something happened that left the 44-year-old "beaten to death" just yards from his home in this city’s quiet and affluent Pelican Point neighborhood, his mother said.

 What exactly happened to Tumas, who authorities say was found on Courtyard Drive around 4:45 a.m. with "trauma to the body," remained a mystery Saturday and left his family and investigators searching for answers.

-The night before the attack, his parents?— with whom he lived?— said their son was in bed, watching TV about 9:30 p.m.
+The night before the attack, his parents — with whom he lived — said their son was in bed, watching TV about 9:30 p.m.
 Thursday, the time they retired to their own bedroom, just steps from his.
-His parents believe Tumas left the house for work about 4 a.m.
+His parents believe Tumas left the house at about 4 a.m.
 About an hour later, at 5:15 a.m., Tumas' father answered a knock on the door from officials alerting him that his son was in the hospital.

 Twelve hours later, Tumas was dead.